StatCan/aaw/README.md

 What can you do it with / what have we done with it?

-* Created and Open sourced GitHub Action for KubeFlow (upgrade API, and added support for X-Auth-Token)
+* Created and open sourced GitHub Action for KubeFlow (upgrade API, and added support for X-Auth-Token)
+* Authorization done via OpenID Connect (OIDC)
+* Cluster will autoscale automatically based on demand
 * Pipeline created from GitHub Actions
 * Pipelines controlled through code
 * Pipelines calling PAAS services like DataBricks